hnefaleikasamband/krokur-api/README.md

-# Diploma Boxing Backend
+# Krókur API

-This is the backend for the Diploma boxing project.
+This is the backend for the Diploma boxing project Krókur.
 It handles all requests regarding data being displayed on the angular frontend.

 ## Getting Started